raphaellueckl/inschpektor/readme.md

 ### Features/Improves on the roadmap

 - Support https nodes
-- Permanently add neighbor (by writing to iri file)
 - Login concept does not fully work
 - Unit tests
 - Mock data